-On January 12, the UK and Canada announced new measures regarding products originating from the Xinjiang Uyghur Autonomous Region (Xinjiang) in the People’s Republic of China (PRC).
-The measures include financial penalties, export controls, import bans, and increased due diligence requirements, and seek to ensure that British and Canadian businesses are not implicated in forced labour in Xinjiang.
+On January 12, 2021, the UK and Canada announced new measures regarding products originating from the Xinjiang Uyghur Autonomous Region (Xinjiang) in the People’s Republic of China (PRC).
+The measures include financial penalties, export controls, import bans, and increased due diligence requirements, and seek to ensure that British and Canadian businesses are not implicated in forced labor in Xinjiang.

-The UK foreign secretary has further indicated that the UK government will seek to introduce financial penalties for organizations that fail to meet statutory reporting obligations under the Modern Slavery Act 2015 (UK MSA).
+The UK Foreign Secretary has further indicated that the UK Government will seek to introduce financial penalties for organizations that fail to meet statutory reporting obligations under the Modern Slavery Act 2015 (UK MSA).

 In October 2020, the UK (and 38 other countries including Canada) participated in an international joint statement on the human rights situation in Xinjiang at the UN General Assembly Third Committee and UN Human Rights Council.
-The following month, the UK Business, Energy and Industrial Strategy Committee held a hearing in November 2020 to determine the extent to which businesses in the UK are implicated in forced labour in Xinjiang; various companies were called to submit evidence.
+The following month, the UK Business, Energy and Industrial Strategy Committee held a hearing in November 2020 to determine the extent to which businesses in the UK are implicated in forced labor in Xinjiang; various companies were called to submit evidence.